A literal (textual) expression of the null value in source

 throw null;

-This creates and throws a java.lang.NullPointerException
+This creates and throws a java.lang.NullPointerException.

-literal can be used to call a function that has
+The null literal can be used to call a function that has

 parameters of inaccessible type.
 For example: